bobbylight/SpellChecker/README.md

 This add-on is based on [Jazzy](http://jazzy.sourceforge.net), a Java spell checker.
 Indeed, 99% of the code is just Jazzy, with changes made for performance, bug fixes, and Java 6 syntax.

+## Usage
+The simplest way to get started is to use one of the dictionaries included in the source.
 Included with this distribution is an English dictionary (both US and British).
 The easiest method to add spell checking to RSTA is as follows: